AdvancedUnitedContinent/AUC/News/AUC STAKING .md

 ![Image Not Found](https://miro.medium.com/v2/resize:fit:720/format:webp/1*AkfrpU0AFWTDBIpe-JfVFQ.png)

 Did you all know?
 AUC can be earned through staking.
-The AUC project has 3 types of staking services!
+The Advanced project has 3 types of staking services!

 1. Staking (Loan): This service connects users who stake AUC tokens and users who borrow, generating interest income.